What is One Person Company (OPC)?

-OPC should have a specific name that acts as its legal identity.
-Also, all the business activities should take place, under that name.
+It should have a specific name that acts as its legal identity.
+Also, all business activities should take place under that name.

-To form an OPC, requires only one person as a member and that company will be regarded as a private entity.
+Forming an OPC requires only one person as a member.
+Further, the law treats it as a private entity.

 The person who creates a one-person company is not eligible for incorporating multiple one-person companies.
-This means that commencement of only one OPC is possible legally, by that person.
+This means that the commencement of only one OPC is possible legally by that person.

-The memorandum of OPC has to specifically indicate the name of a person (nominee) with a written acknowledgment in the stipulated format, who will continue as a member, at the time of death or incapacity of the subscriber.
+The memorandum of OPC has to specifically indicate the name of a person (nominee) with a written acknowledgement in the stipulated format who will continue as a member at the time of death or incapacity of the subscriber.

 The nominee cannot become a nominee of more than one OPC.

 The member of the OPC can change the name of the nominee at any time.
 For this, he/she needs to give notice to the company, and the company has to furnish it to the Registrar of Companies (RoC).

 As the number of members in an OPC is only one, the death of the member may result in dissolution.
 Moreover, it is up to the nominee only to accept or reject to become the sole member of the OPC.
 However, this characteristic is different from the other companies, as they have perpetual succession.